 6. Topic Matrix

-A Topic Matrix is a hub that organizes a large amount of content with the same template and layout.
+Topic Matrixes are hubs that organize large amounts of content using the same template and layout.

-Although Topic Matrixes most commonly exist in the form of templated category pages with limited content, there are instances of Topix Matrixes that do have content (e.g., Mayo Clinic’s “Diseases and Conditions” hub example and the content linked).
+Although Topic Matrixes most commonly exist as templated category pages with limited content, there are instances of Topix Matrixes that do have content (e.g., Mayo Clinic’s “Diseases and Conditions” example and the content linked).

-A significant component of a Topix Matrix hub is the IA to support such large amounts of content.
-As such, this hub will require collaboration from multiple teams: product, design, and development, to name a few.
+The IA is a significant component of Topic Matrixes, which supports large amounts of content.
+As such, this type of hub will require collaboration from multiple teams: product, design, and development, to name a few.

 Examples of Topic Matrixes